The Dérailleur Project

 Suntour XC Pro It was introduced in 1990 as a rival to Shimano XT.
 This is a mid-cage version and it was one of the premier Mountain Bike derailleurs of its era.

-Paul's Powerglide Here's a custom short cage version courtesy of some guy with a hacksaw.
+Paul Powerglide Here's a custom short cage version courtesy of some guy with a hacksaw.
+This is a later model with the engraved Paul logo and USA on the outer plate.